IME part 2 is the name given to the period of formation and training for curates.

 Curates in the Diocese of Oxford follow a three-to-four-year programme of training and assessment focused on practical contextual ministry as they respond to God’s calling on their lives as deacons and priests.
 Most of this learning is done in their parish or ministerial context and focuses on supervision with a training incumbent.
 Alongside this, the Diocesan IME 2 Team offers a range of high-quality training days across four learning tracks that can be individually tailored to the curates’ needs, calling and experience.
 At the end of curacy, all curates are assessed against nationally-agreed standards (known as Formation Qualities) to show they have the necessary skills, knowledge and dispositions to move onto the next phase of ministry.

-The programme has been revised for 2021 onwards but broadly has seven key elements:
+The programme was revised in 2021 and has seven key elements: